tlichten/vagrant-vsim/README.md

 # VAGRANT-VSIM

-Use [Vagrant](https://www.vagrantup.com) to automatically create and configure an **experimental**, reproducible, and portable Clustered Data Ontap simulator environment
+Use [Vagrant](https://www.vagrantup.com) to automatically create and configure an **experimental**, reproducible, and portable Clustered Data ONTAP simulator environment

 ##### Credits
 This project makes use of the excellent instructions on [how to simulate Data ONTAP 8.1.1. with Virtualbox by BOBSHOUSEOFCARDS](http://community.netapp.com/t5/Simulator-Discussions/Simulate-ONTAP-8-1-1-withVirtualBox/m-p/2227#M89)